TSRTC strike continues for sixth day in Telangana

-TSRTC strike continues for sixth day in Telangana Hyderabad, Oct 10 (PTI)The indefinite strike by unions of Telangana State Road Transport Corporation (TSRTC) continued for the sixth day on Thursday with the agitating employees staging protests across the state.
-With nearly 48,000employees boycotting their duties and state-run buses staying off roads,the RTC said alternative arrangements were made to run bus servicesfrom its own fleet.
+TSRTC strike continues for sixth day in Telangana (Eds: Updates with BJP's plea to Governor) Hyderabad, Oct 10 (PTI)The indefinite strike by unions of Telangana State Road Transport Corporation (TSRTC) continued for the sixth day on Thursday with the agitating employees staging protests across the state.
+With nearly 48,000 employees boycotting their duties and state-run buses staying off roads,the RTC said alternative arrangements were made to run bus services from its own fleet.

 Around 11,000 vehicles including buses were being operated.
 In a related development, the vacation bench of the Telangana High Court posted to October 15 the hearing on a petition that sought to declare the strike as "illegal."
 The government also submitted before the court a report informing it about the alternative arrangements taken.